-63. Industry information included in this Draft Red Herring Prospectus has been derived from industry reports commissioned by us for such purpose.
+59. Industry information included in this Draft Red Herring Prospectus has been derived from industry reports commissioned by us for such purpose.
 There can be no assurance that such third-party statistical, financial and other industry information is either complete or accurate.

-Pursuant to being engaged by us for the purpose of this Offer, we had appointed CARE Advisory Research and Training Limited, which is not related to our Company, our Directors or our Promoter, who have prepared a report titled, "Industry Research Report on FIBC Industry - Global Flexible Intermediate Bulk Packaging Industry" dated December 14, 2023 (the "CARE Report")" issued by CARE Analytics and Advisory Private
+Pursuant to being engaged by us for the purpose of this Offer, we had appointed CARE Advisory Research and Training Limited, which is not related to our Company, our Directors or our Promoter, who have prepared a report titled, "Industry Research Report on FIBC Industry - Global Flexible Intermediate Bulk Packaging

-Limited (previously known as CARE Advisory Research & Training Limited) ("Care Edge Research") appointed by the Company which has been exclusively prepared for the purpose of the Issue and is commissioned and paid for by the Company.
-The Care Edge Report is available on the website of our Company at www.shreetirupatibalajee.net.
+Industry" dated December 28, 2023 (the "CARE Report")" issued by CARE Analytics and Advisory Private Limited (previously known as CARE Advisory Research & Training Limited) ("Care Edge Research") appointed by the Company which has been exclusively prepared for the purpose of the Offer and is commissioned and paid for by the Company.
+The Care Edge Report is available on the website of our Company at www.tirupatibalajee.net.
 Certain sections of this Draft Red Herring Prospectus include information based on, or derived from, the Care Edge Report or extracts of the Care Edge Report.
-Neither our Company (including our Directors) nor the BRLMs possess the professional skills to evaluate the accuracy, adequacy, completeness and objectivity of, or verify, the information covered in the Care Edge Report and cannot provide any assurance regarding the information in this Draft Red Herring Prospectus derived from, or based on, the Care Edge Report.
-All such information in this Draft Red Herring Prospectus indicates the Care Edge Report as its source.
-Accordingly, any information in this Red Herring Prospectus derived from, or based on, the Care Edge Report should be read taking into consideration the foregoing.
+All information in this Draft Red Herring Prospectus indicates the Care Edge Report as its source.
+Accordingly, any information in this Draft Red Herring Prospectus derived from, or based on, the Care Edge Report should be read taking into consideration the foregoing.
 Industry sources and publications are also prepared based on information as of specific dates and may no longer be current or reflect current trends.
 Industry sources and publications may also base their information on estimates, projections, forecasts and assumptions that may prove to be incorrect.
 While industry sources take due care and caution while preparing their reports, they do not guarantee the accuracy, adequacy or completeness of the data.
 Accordingly, investors should not place undue reliance on, or base their investment decision solely on this information.
-In view of the foregoing, you may not be able to seek legal recourse for any losses resulting from undertaking any investment in the Issue pursuant to reliance on the information in this Draft Red Herring Prospectus based on, or derived from, the Care Edge Report.
-You should consult your own advisors and undertake an independent assessment of information in this Draft Red Herring Prospectus based on, or derived from, the Care Edge Report before making any investment decision regarding the Issue, For further details, see "Industry Overview" on page 132.
+In view of the foregoing, you may not be able to seek legal recourse for any losses resulting from undertaking any investment in the Offer pursuant to reliance on the information in this Draft Red Herring Prospectus based on, or derived from, the Care Edge Report.
+You should consult your own advisors and undertake an independent assessment of information in this Draft Red Herring Prospectus based on, or derived from, the Care Edge Report before making any investment decision regarding the Offer, For further details, see "Industry Overview" on page 126.

-64. We have issued Equity Shares in the last twelve months, the price of which may be lower than the Offer Price.
+60. We have issued Equity Shares in the last twelve months, the price of which may be lower than the Offer Price.

-Our Company has issued 6,56,75,105 (Six Crores Fifty-Six Lakhs Seventy-Five Thousand One Hundred and Five) Equity Shares in the last twelve months.
-For further details of Equity Shares issued, please refer to chapter titled, 'Capital Structure' beginning on page 92 of this Draft Red Herring Prospectus.
+Our Company has issued 6,56,62,852 (Six Crores Fifty-Six Lakhs Sixty Two Thousand Eight Hundred and Fifty Two) Equity Shares in the last twelve months.
+For further details of Equity Shares issued, please refer to chapter titled, 'Capital Structure' beginning on page 83 of this Draft Red Herring Prospectus.

-65. The Offer Price of our Equity Shares may not be indicative of the market price of our Equity Shares after the Issue and the market price of our Equity Shares may decline below the Offer Price and you may not be able to sell your Equity Shares at or above the Offer Price.
+61. The Offer Price of our Equity Shares may not be indicative of the market price of our Equity Shares after the Offer and the market price of our Equity Shares may decline below the Offer Price and you may not be able to sell your Equity Shares at or above the Offer Price.